GuardianUI/documentation/guides/mocking-apis.md

 # Mocking APIs

-Playwright provides systems to track or mock and modify any network requests that a page does.
+Playwright provides systems to track or mock and modify any network requests that a page creates.